WriteCodeEveryday/resource_monitor/README.md

     $ bundle install

-This following line will add a set of views/controllers/and channels into your app.

-    $ rake resource_monitor:install_dashboard

-And then add the following to the top of your application.rb file You can also only add it to the controllers you think may be causing some issues.
+Add the following to the top of your application.rb file You can also only add it to the controllers you think may be causing some issues.

 ```ruby